ScriptBasic/WinPBX/docs/Windows Procedures.md

 # <a name="AfxGetDefaultMailClientPath"></a>AfxGetDefaultMailClientPath

-Retrieves the àth of the default client mail application.
+Retrieves the path of the default client mail application.

 ```
 FUNCTION AfxGetDefaultMailClientPath () AS CWSTR